google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 The tricky part with the clipboard API is that, for full cross-browser support, the target element needs to be both selectable and editable.
-Both `<textarea>` and `<input type="text">` fit the bill here, as do elements with the `contenteditable` attribute, but these are also obviously designed for editing text.
+Both `<textarea>` and `<input type="text">` fit the bill here, as do elements with the `contenteditable` attribute.
+But these are also obviously designed for editing text.

 It can be difficult to make this work smoothly if you don't want the user to be able to input